AsahiLinux/docs/Installing-Gentoo-with-LiveCD.md

 ```
 after *every* kernel upgrade.

+**Note for developers and advanced users:** You may also wish to install multiple kernels, and make use of `eselect kernel`
+to swap the symlink to `/usr/src/linux`.
+This is supported, however you *must* run `eselect kernel set` and `update-m1n1`
+before *every* reboot into different kernel.
+This is to ensure that you are always booting with the correct DTBs.

 ### Syncing the Asahi overlay
 In order to receive Asahi-specific updates, you must ensure that the Asahi overlay remains synchronised.
-By default,
+Portage will
-Portage will not do this for you.
-In addition to `emerge --sync` or `emerge-webrsync`, you must also run
+do this for you if you use `emerge --sync`, but *not* if you use `emerge-webrsync`.
+To synchronise the overlay manually, run
 ```bash
 root# emaint -r asahi sync
 ```